Trial of ex-police officer who fatally shot Black motorist Daunte Wright may proceed, judge rules

 Wright’s family has previously stated that anything short of a murder charge against Potter would be a disappointment to them.

-If convicted, Potter’s second-degree manslaughter charge carries a maximum penalty of 10 years in prison; under Minnesota sentencing guidelines, Potter would likely serve closer to four years given her lack of criminal history.
+If convicted, Potter’s second-degree manslaughter charge carries a maximum penalty of 10 years in prison; under Minnesota sentencing guidelines, Potter would probably serve closer to four years, given her lack of criminal history.

-That Potter is facing any charges is relatively unusual as fatal shootings by police rarely result in them.
+That Potter is facing any charges is unusual because fatal shootings by police rarely result in them.
 Officers fatally shoot about 1,000 people a year, according to a Washington Post database.
 Most of these people are armed; Wright was not.

 Most police shootings are deemed justified, meaning only a small portion of officers ever face charges.